Make 2022 better by saving $5000 in cash

-How you track your savings progress is up to you, but here are a few ideas:
+How you track your annual savings progress is up to you, but here are a few ideas:

-- Keep a digital spreadsheet where you record every deposit, and which automatically updates the balance.
+- Keep a digital spreadsheet where you record every deposit, which automatically updates the balance.

 - Create a visual savings tracker that you can keep somewhere you’ll see often, like the kitchen or your bathroom mirror.
 This could be as simple as a spreadsheet where you track your savings balance, or a drawing that you fill in as your savings gets higher.

 - Download a savings tracker app on your phone.
-Examples are Thriv for Android, and iMoney Lover for iOS.
+Examples are Thriv for Android, and Loot for iOS.

 - Keep a savings journal where you log deposits and keep a running total.
 You can keep pictures that remind you why you’re saving, decorate with motivating stickers, and leave encouraging notes for your partner.